 SS has an estimated annual incidence of approximately 1/250,000.
 The disease predominantly affects women in young adulthood.

 The mean age of onset of neurological symptoms is 39 years, though the livedo is generally observed up to 10 years earlier and sometimes since childhood.
 Livedo racemosa is a persistent net-like violaceous-cyanotic, mottled discoloration of the skin affecting primarily the legs and arms, but also involving the buttocks and the trunk, and that is exacerbated by cold or pregnancy.
 Livedo reticularis, that is limited to the extremities and is visible only in the cold, has also been observed in some cases.
 Neurological manifestations include recurrent transient ischemic attacks (TIAs) and infarcts, often of the middle cerebral artery territory resulting in contralateral hemiparesis, aphasia, and/or visual field defects.
 Rarely, spinal strokes or intracranial or subarachnoid hemorrhages occur.
 Headache and vertigo may precede the onset of livedo racemosa and cerebrovascular manifestations by several years.
 In the course of the disease, memory disturbances, personality changes, and cognitive decline leading to dementia occur frequently.
 Rare neurologic symptoms include seizures, chorea, or myelopathies.
 Secondary hypertension is common, as are valvular heart disease, ocular and kidney involvement.

-Etiology remains uncertain.
 While about 50% of cases are idiopathic, SS can be associated with autoimmune diseases like systemic lupus erythematosus, antiphospholipid syndrome, Behçet disease, and mixed connective tissue disease (see these terms).
 The manifestations of SS are caused by a progressive, non-inflammatory arteriopathy, usually of the small to medium arteries, leading to occlusion of these arteries by excessive endothelial proliferation with impaired blood flow and clotting.
 Genetic factors may play a role in the pathogenesis of SS.
+Loss-of-function mutations in cat eye syndrome chromosome region candidate 1 CECR1 (22q11.2) encoding adenosine deaminase 2 have been found.